HS Orka to push forward with 30 MW expansion at Reykjanes geothermal plant, Iceland

 Icelandic power operator HS Orka has announced plans to expand its Reykjanes geothermal power plant with the utilisation of excess heat from current operations only.

 In news this week from Iceland, private power operator HS Orka has announced the intention to start with the 30 MW expansion of its Reykjanes geothermal power plant in the near future.
 The planned expansion will increase production capacity from 100 MW to 130 MW.
 HS Orka’s engineers have been working on the design and preparation for these last few months together with consultants, and all formalities are in place.
+Main engineering group working with HS Orka on the expansion project is Icelandic Verkís.

 Bids for the project will be advertised in the next few days.
 “This is a power plant that everyone should be able to accept, because no further drilling is needed due to this expansion.
 We simply intend to make better use of the resource, “says Tómas Már Sigurðsson, CEO of the company, in a conversation in Icelandic news outlet Morgunbladid this week.